Last Updated February 4, 2025.

 Job growth is critical because population growth will not put upward pressure on home values if those new arrivals don't have meaningful work.

-The recent run-up in oil prices will have helped, but oil prices have dropped roughly 50% since the peak.
+The recent run-up in oil prices will have helped, but oil prices have dropped roughly 50% since the peak and the United States has imposed a 25% tariff on Canadian oil.
 Price volatility makes it difficult for producers to make long-term investment decisions, which will weigh on Alberta's prospects unless the economy diversifies.

 Alberta's full-time employment appears to be tightly linked to the price of oil.

 Recently, full-time employment has trended upward.
-If full-time employment continues to trend upward, we can expect more demand in 2024, regardless of population growth.
-Calgary and Edmonton have higher unemployment rates than the average.
+If full-time employment continues to trend upward, we can expect more demand in 2025, regardless of population growth.
+On the flip-side, Calgary and Edmonton have higher unemployment rates than the average.

 The cost of utilities (heating oil, natural gas, and power) has been rising.
 In many cases, heating costs alone have risen $100 per month.
 Add the rising cost of groceries and gasoline to the equation, and it is clear that homebuyers have less disposable income to put toward mortgage payments.

-While Alberta's population has been growing at higher rates, full-time employment has not kept pace.
+While Alberta's population has been growing at higher rates and full-time employment has kept pace.
+However, a change in federal immigration policy promises significantly lower population growth which will make demand more volatile.

 Find out how much you can afford to spend!